chipguyhere/PulseCapture/README.md

 * Infrared remote-control signals
 * Wiegand (two-wire protocol used in RFID readers)
 * Servo PWM with sub-microsecond resolution
-* Hardware-assisted Soft Serial Rx
+* Hardware-assisted Soft Serial Rx, and support for simultaneous active instances (Rx on multiple pins at the same time)

 *Hardware timer capture* is a feature of the AVR chips that offloads the time stamping of incoming pulses to the on-chip *timer* units.
 Without this step, other background activities performed while your sketch runs (like